Pakpak people

-The Pakpak people, also known as Pakpak Batak or Dairi Batak, are one of the Bataks sub-ethnic groups found mainly in North Sumatra, Indonesia.
-They are scattered in a few regencies and cities in North Sumatra and Aceh, such as Dairi Regency, Pakpak Bharat Regency, Humbang Hasundutan Regency and Central Tapanuli Regency of North Sumatra, and also Aceh Singkil Regency and Subulussalam City of Aceh.
-The Pakpak people have some communities in other cities across Indonesia.
+Pakpak people or Batak Pakpak or Pakpak DAIRI are one of the ethnic groups found mainly in North Sumatra, Indonesia.
+They are scattered in a few regencies and cities in North Sumatra and Aceh, such as Dairi Regency, Pakpak Bharat Regency, Humbang Hasundutan Regency and Central Tapanuli Regency of North Sumatra, and also in Aceh Singkil Regency and Subulussalam, Aceh.
+Pakpak people have some communities in other cities across Indonesia.
 The term "Pakpak" also refers to the culture and language of the Pakpak people.

-In administrative governance, most of the Pakpak people settled in Dairi Regency, North Sumatra, which later, on 28 July 2003, grew into two separate regencies, namely:
+In administrative governance, most of the Pakpak people settled in Dairi Regency, North Sumatra, which later on July 28, 2003 grew into two regencies, namely: